rimo-de/devops-aws-infrastructure/readme.md

 # Three-Tier AWS Infrastructure & DevOps Automation

+Microservices Voting Application
+A distributed voting app where users cast votes for their favorite pet.
+The architecture consists of a Python/Flask vote frontend, Node.js results dashboard, .NET worker service, Redis queue, and PostgreSQL database—demonstrating a polyglot microservices pattern with containerized deployment.

 | Topic                                     | Documentation Link                                      |
 | ----------------------------------------- | ------------------------------------------------------- |
 | Problem & Goal of the Lab/Project         | [read more..](./docs/problem-and-goals.md)              |